Skip to content

 Error 0x8000ffff, labeled “Catastrophic Failure,” appears when Windows can’t complete a protected operation.
 Despite the dramatic name, it’s usually caused by corrupted system files, broken Windows Update components, or third-party antivirus interference.
 The error blocks Windows Update, System Restore, and Microsoft Store operations.

-• Corrupted system files cause roughly 60% of 0x8000ffff errors, and running SFC + DISM is the best first fix
+• Corrupted system files are the most common trigger for 0x8000ffff, and running SFC + DISM is the best first fix

-• Third-party antivirus (especially Kaspersky and Norton) blocks Windows Update in about 15% of cases
+• Third-party antivirus (especially Kaspersky and Norton) can block Windows Update and trigger this error

 • Resetting Windows Update components by renaming SoftwareDistribution resolves most update-specific failures